AurelicButter/AniList-Node/documentation.md

 - `media.updatedAt` | Timestamp of when the page was last updated
 - `media.siteUrl` | The media's Anilist page
 - `media.modNotes` | Mod notes for the media
+- `media.recommendations` | An array of recommendations
+- `media.recommendations.id` | The ID of the show recommended.
+- `media.recommendations.title` | An object of the show's titles.
+Four values: romanji, english, native, and userPreferred.

 ## Anime Unique
 - `anime.episodes` | Number of episodes